 Total asset plans are available for those with larger estates or family history which includes bloodlines with Alzheimer’s or dementia which lasts very long periods of time.
 This would provide a person with unlimited long-term care benefits.
 One company, One America, provides unlimited long-term care benefits with an asset-based plan which includes a second-to-die death benefit.
 One traditional company, National Guardian Life, also provides an option for unlimited long-term care benefits.
 It also offers a return of premium rider at additional cost.

 The experts say the best time to plan is when you are younger and enjoy better health.
 Acting prior to retirement gives you the most choices at the lowest cost.
-Start your online research by looking at the current cost of long-term care services in your state.
+Start your online research by looking at the current and future cost of long-term care services in your area.
 You can also find the availability of partnership plans and tax incentives.
-Find your state on the LTC NEWS MAP: https://www.LTCnews.com/resources/state-information
+Use the LTC NEWS cost of care calculator by clicking here.

 LTC NEWS can help you find a qualified specialist.
-Working with an experienced specialist will save you money and help you choose appropriate coverage at the best value: https://www.LTCnews.com/contact
+Working with an experienced specialist will save you money and help you choose appropriate coverage at the best value.
+Click here to find a qualified specialist.